-The Issuer's conduct of business committee is aligned with the FSCA's focus to improve market conduct to protect financial customers.
-As a result of the well-entrenched treating customers fairly culture in the organisation, the Issuer is well positioned to ensure fair treatment and protection to financial customers through its commitment to doing Insurance Good and Proper being core to its ethos, the fact that Issuer puts the considerations of its clients at the forefront of its commercial endeavours and the significant work conducting in adopting and demonstrating compliance with the Treating Customers Fairly ("TCF") regulations.
+The Issuer's conduct of business committee is aligned with the FSCA's focus to improve market conduct to protect financial clients.
+As a result of the well-entrenched treating customers fairly culture in the organisation, the Issuer is well positioned to ensure fair treatment and protection of financial clients through its commitment to doing Insurance good and proper.

-National Treasury published the draft Conduct of Financial Institutions Bill ("COFI") for public comment on 11 December 2018.
-One of the purposes of COFI is to build a consistent, strong and effective market conduct legislative framework for all institutions performing financial activities.
-As a result of the Issuer's commitment to continuous refinement of its processes across the group to ensure that it is able to demonstrate fair treatment of its clients and the implementation of the policyholder protection rules ("PPR") under the Short-term insurance act, it is in a favourable position to ensure compliance with the proposed COFI bill.
+National Treasury published the second draft Conduct of Financial Institutions ("COFI") Bill for public comment in September 2020.
+One of the purposes of the COFI Bill is to build a consistent, strong and effective market conduct legislative framework for all institutions rendering financial services.
+The industry awaits the third version of the Bill which is to be presented to Parliament.
 The Issuer's board of directors and management are actively monitoring the changes.
 The possible implications in the business plans and governance structures going forward are analysed on a continuous basis and the necessary changes are implemented where deemed reasonable.

-The group and its subsidiaries seek constructive engagement with their various regulators and policymakers.
+The group and its subsidiaries engage actively with their various regulatory authorities and policymakers.
 This is done through appropriate participation in industry forums.

 In each country in which the group issues insurance contracts, the local insurance regulator specifies the minimum amount and the type of capital that must be held by each of the subsidiaries, in addition to their insurance liabilities.
 The minimum required capital must be maintained at all times throughout the year.
 The group has complied with the local solvency regulations for regulated entities.